tonywoode/emu-PC-switch-sync-tool/README.md

 to a TV monitor.

-some years ago, these setups would have such different specifications, that no one would try and run the same emulation software on all of these, for instance it would take minutes for a laptop pc to uncompress a DVD to run
+some years ago, these setups would have such different specifications, that no one would try and run the same emulation software on all of these, for instance it would take minutes for a laptop pc to uncompress a DVD to run, so DVD-based gaming was restricted to your home PC.

-However in 2015, using SSDs, performance is becoming a negligible concern: we CAN sync our windows emulators between multiple PCs without performat issue.
+Now, performance is becoming a negligible concern: we CAN sync our windows emulators between multiple PCs without performance issues.
 32bit/64 bit is no longer an issue, memory is no longer an issue.

+So we can try and make our emulation and retro-gamin environments portable - just folders we sync between machines.
-What IS an issue is the difference in hardware of your machines
+What IS an issue, though, for emulators is the difference in hardware of your machines.
+Particularly the properties of your screen.

-Here included is a series of interrelated scripts that attempt to ensure that emulation is smooth and transparently modified between machines ie: you use the same code for EVERY machine.
-What needs to be changed is predominantly screen size.
-(Also physical DVD drive location sometimes causes issue)
+Emulators contain config files which often specify the screen resolution to use.
+Highly problematic for a portable environment.
+Other problems include the presence or lack of physical DVD drive letter which confuses some implementations of disk mounting code in emulators

+Here's how I overcame these problems in a windows environment, a series of interrelated scripts for a variety of purposes mainly centered around a Powershell replacement script, so you can PORTABLY:
+* Live sync your emulators folders between multiple systems whenever they see each other
+* Manually sync emulators folders if you need
+* Sync changes in windows registry settings so all emulators work the same anywhere
+* Launch your frontend of choice
+* Launch any game you have, irrespective of system
+* Launch any emulator on any system
+* Save a game at home and continue where you left off on your laptop

 So the purpose of this suite of scripts and configs is to ensure that EVERY Windows emulator can change its config depending on running system.